-- 7.1 Pupils are encouraged to tell their class teacher if they are being bullied, and if the bullying continues after adult involvement, they must speak to the class teacher again. - 7.2 Pupils are invited to tell their class teacher their views about a range of school issues including bullying in Relationship Time.
-The school is committed to ensuring that all pupils, regardless of their age, are aware of the part that they play to prevent bullying, including when they find themselves as bystanders. - 7.3 Pupils have access to worry boxes in each classroom.
+- 8.1.
+Pupils are encouraged to tell their class teacher if they are being bullied, and if the bullying continues after adult involvement, they must speak to the class teacher again. - 8.2.
+Pupils are invited to tell their class teacher their views about a range of school issues including bullying in Relationship Time.
+The school is committed to ensuring that all pupils, regardless of their age, are aware of the part that they play to prevent bullying, including when they find themselves as bystanders. - 8.3.
+Pupils have access to 'ask it baskets' in each classroom.
 These boxes allow children to convey any concerns (including bullying) with their teacher without needing them to speak directly to the class teacher.
 Further help can then be offered to the child.